 In keeping with Peter’s vision of a modern European city, the jewel of the fortress is the Baroque Cathedral of St Peter and

 As a prison, the fortress held the anarchist Michael Bakunin, Trotsky and Dostoevsky and today its mint is still making coins.
 Every day at noon the serenity of the Romanov’s resting place is shattered by the midday cannon, but in 1917 the battery bombarded the Romanov’s

 Legend has it that the revolutionaries who stormed the

 Close to the Hermitage, on the bank of the

 Violent death for the Romanovs was an occupational hazard, the Church of the Spilled Blood (Konyushennya ploshchad, admission 320 Roubles) marks where Tsar Alexander II was blown up by a revolutionary bomb in 1881.
 It’s a rare example of a traditional Russian onion domed church in this city of the Baroque and Neo-classical.

 Nearby is the Neo-Classical St Isaac’s Cathedral (Isaakievskaya ploshchad, Admission 320 Roubles).
-Designed by the French architect Auguste de Montferrand it was the largest cathedral in Russia.
-Post revolution it was a museum of atheism.
+Designed by the French architect Auguste de Montferrand it was the largest cathedral in

 The walk to our hotel from the river, down Nevskiy Prospekt, was an architectural delight.
 Baroque and Empire Style buildings rubbed shoulders with Art Nouveau and the occasional bit of Soviet Brutalism.
 I particularly liked the Art Nouveau Singer Sewing Machine Showroom, with its decorative metal work